meirisoda/school_fall2023/ARTS365B/Design Essay.md

 transience
 ```

 I defined *ambient spaces* above as the space of possible movement.
 I believe ambience to be a very important subject, both by itself and also in my art.
 A lack of an obvious definition leaves meaning to be interpreted by the viewer, who could be me or any other person.
 Another word that would describe the spaces and structures I create can be *liminal*, of which liminal spaces have been a popular topic on social media over the past couple years.
 I believe liminal to be a state of transience, when one thing ends and another is about to begin, but you are not quite there yet.
 An exploration of borders and boundaries.
+Being in a state of limbo is often very unsettling and uncomfortable, but that uneasiness is strangely comforting to me.
+While it
 ## Bibliography and References
 ### Essays
 Note: are.na links contain pdfs